iby/docker-riak-cs/README.md

 ## Scripts

 All image and container business is done in individual scripts instead of using docker file for all of that.
-During the build we run `build.sh` which runs scripts that install dependencies and patch configuration, while `entrypoint.sh` only configures the application when the container starts.
+During the build we run `build.sh`, it will run scripts that install dependencies and patch configuration, while `entrypoint.sh` only configures the application when the container starts.

 <div align="center"><img src="./documentation/asset/scripts.png"></div>